 The preparation of financial statements in conformity with generally accepted accounting principles requires the management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting year.
 Actual results could differ from those estimates.
 The estimates and assumptions are reviewed on an ongoing basis.
-Apart from those involving estimations, management has made judgements in the process of applying the entity's accounting policies.
-The areas requiring management's most difficult, subjective or complex judgements, or areas where assumptions and estimates are significant to the financial statements, are disclosed at the end of this footnote, where applicable.
+Apart from those involving estimations, management has made judgments in the process of applying the entity's accounting policies.
+The areas requiring management's most difficult, subjective or complex judgments, or areas where assumptions and estimates are significant to the financial statements, are disclosed in note 2C below, where applicable.